sshmo/Python-AI/README.md

 # Python-AI
-  This Python-AI project includes my code implementation of the corresponding [course](https://cs50.harvard.edu/ai/2020/).
+  Python_AI is a project for implementation of machine learning libraries as well as using knowledge of artificial intelligence ([More information](https://cs50.harvard.edu/ai/2020/)).

 The libraries used in this project are: